Books on table for detective novel writing course at West Dean College of Arts and Conservation

 Campus: West Dean

-The course seeks to bring together all the key components of good crime writing into one continuing programme and to offer an insight into the writers’ toolkit necessary for developing skills and building your confidence.
+The course seeks to bring together all the key components of good crime writing into one continuing programme and to offer an insight into the writer’s toolkit, necessary for developing skills and building your confidence.

 Each weekend unit will be based in the inspirational environment of West Dean College’s historic rooms.
 It is aimed at writers who wish to commit to an extended programme of study without having to make a significant time commitment and who will benefit from a cohesive course that offers focus on the key elements of successful crime writing.
-It also offers a potential pathway to those interested in applying for the College’s Higher Education programmes in Writing and Publishing.

 Course structure